Comparing Schemes for Creating Qudit Graph States from 16- & 128-dimensional Hilbert Space using Donors in Silicon: Linear Qudit Graph States from Single Antimony donor

-It is now clear how this approach generalizes to higher dimensions.
-When eight energy levels of antimony are utilized, the resultant state becomes a \( \ket{W_8}\) state and we can write this as a protocol for an arbitrary dimension.
+Figure~\ref{fig:photon_emission} shows the circuit visualization of what we just described above.
+It is now clear how this approach generalizes to higher dimensions: to increase the qudit dimension from three to $n$, we need to use $n$ energy levels instead of the three energy levels of antimony.
+For example, when eight energy levels of antimony are used, the resulting state becomes a $\ket{W_8}$ state instead of $\ket{W_3}$.